nykabhishek/nykabhishek-academic-kickstart/content/home/experience.md

   description = """
   Projects:

-  * Robotic path planning algorithms in presence of obstacle.
-  * Heuristics and Reinforcement learning models for curvature constrained vehicle routing problems.
+  * Heuristics and Reinforcement learning models for motion constrained multi-agent vehicle routing problems.
   * Infrastructure Enabled Autonomy (IEA).
   * Multi-Agent SLAM, motion planning, and navigation using ROSBots.
+  * Motion planning algorithms for robots in the presence of obstacles.
   * Simultaneous Localization and Mapping (SLAM) in a crowded urban environment using UrbanNav Dataset.
   * Low-cost drive-by-wire system for Ford focus.
   * Lyft Motion Prediction for Autonomous Vehicles.